 To provide ample room for planting and new growth, choose a planter with a depth greater than the starter plant's root ball and with a width that is 3 to 4 times wider.
 If the planter lacks drainage, turn it over and drill 5 holes into the base using a ⅛-inch drill bit to create drainage holes.

-Begin layering in the potting soil, leaving enough room to form a well for the starter plant.
-Nestle the plant into a hole as deep as the root ball, and then fill the remaining planter to cover with soil.
+Begin layering in the potting soil, leaving enough room to form a well in the center for your starter plant to sit inside.
+Nestle the plant into a hole as deep as the root ball, and then fill the remaining planter to cover it with soil.

 Place the planter in an area that receives full to partial sunlight and give a full initial watering to soak the plant and soil.

 To promote a cultivated look, begin training the vines by securing to a support in the potted plant or hooks along the wall area while the plant is young.